September 7. Kazinform's timeline of major events

 EVENTS

-1932 - The «Dauir» first-ever specialized publishing enterprise is established in Kazakhstan.

-2001 - The 1st Youth Congress of Kazakhstan takes place in Aktau with participation of President of the Republic of Kazakhstan Nursultan Nazarbayev.
+2001 – The I Youth Congress of Kazakhstan takes place in Aktau with participation of Nursultan Nazarbayev.

-2009 - The Embassy of Estonia, the first in Central Asia, opens in Astana.
+2009 – The first consulate of Estonia in Central Asia unveils in Astana.

-2010 - The solemn opening ceremony of Kazakhstani exhibition of modern art opens in The Berlaymont, an office building in Brussels, Belgium.
+2010 – Has Sanat gallery works are on display at the EC building Berlaymont in Brussels.

-2012 - «The Golden Man: The Treasures of the Steppe's Burial Pyramids» exhibition of restored treasures of the ancient Saka kicks off at the VAM Design Center in Budapest, Hungary.
+2012 – An exhibition of renovated treasures of ancient Saki from the collection of the well-known Kazakhstani artist, art restorer Krym Altynbekov opens in Budapest at VAM Design Center.

-2013 - President of China Xi Jinping arrives in Kazakhstan at the invitation of President Nursultan Nazarbayev.
-Presidents of Kazakhstan and China put on stream the Beineu-Bozoi-Shymkent gas pipeline at the inaugural meeting of the Kazakhstan-China Business Council.
+2013 – President of China Xi Jinping pays his first state visit to Kazakhstan at the invitation of President Nursultan Nazarbayev.

-2016 - The Turgay Geoglyphs national project aimed at raising funds for the expeditions to the unique mysterious sites of Kazakhstan is launched.